-The short-term and long-term economic implications are unknown, in relation to recent world events, including inflation, supply chain disruptions and related inventory management issues, labor shortages, rising interest rates, public health emergencies such as the COVID-19 pandemic and associated governmental responses in addition to any subsequent shift in policy, geopolitical conditions, new regulations or the long-term impact of social and infrastructure spending and tax reform in the U.S. Finally, the continuing uncertainty surrounding the ability of the federal government to address its fiscal condition in both the near and long term, as well as other geopolitical issues relating to the global economic slowdown has increased domestic and global instability.
+The short-term and long-term economic implications are unknown, in relation to recent world events, including inflation, supply chain disruptions and related inventory management issues, labor shortages, rising interest rates, public health emergencies such as the COVID-19 pandemic and associated governmental responses in addition to any subsequent shift in policy, geopolitical conditions (including instability resulting from military conflicts), new regulations or the long-term impact of social and infrastructure spending and tax reform in the U.S. Finally, the continuing uncertainty surrounding the ability of the federal government to address its fiscal condition in both the near and long term, as well as other geopolitical issues relating to the global economic slowdown has increased domestic and global instability.
 These developments could cause interest rates and borrowing costs to be volatile, which may adversely affect our ability to access both the equity and debt markets and could have an adverse impact on our tenants as well.

-The London Inter-bank Offered Rate ("LIBOR") has been phased out as of June 2023.
+The London Inter-bank Offered Rate ("LIBOR") was phased out as of June 2023.
 The Secured Overnight Financing Rate ("SOFR") is now the new rate standard.
-During 2022 and the first half of 2023, we began transitioning our variable rate debt to SOFR, and, at June 30, 2023, all of our variable rate debt was based upon SOFR, with the exception of \$20.5 million of hedged variable rate mortgages still based on LIBOR.
-We are actively working to transition the remaining debt to SOFR.
+During 2022 and the first half of 2023, we began transitioning our variable rate debt to SOFR, and, at September 30, 2023, all of our variable rate debt was based upon SOFR.

 We continue to focus on re-leasing vacant space, renewing upcoming lease expirations, re-financing upcoming loan maturities, and acquiring additional properties with associated long-term leases.
-Currently, we have four partially vacant buildings and four fully vacant buildings.
-Our available vacant space at June 30, 2023 represents 4.0% of our total square footage and the annual carrying costs on the vacant space, including real estate taxes and property operating expenses, are approximately \$3.9 million.
+Currently, we have four partially vacant buildings and three fully vacant buildings.
+Our available vacant space at September 30, 2023 represents 3.4% of our total square footage and the annual carrying costs on the vacant space, including real estate taxes and property operating expenses, are approximately \$3.5 million.
 We continue to actively seek new tenants for these properties.

-We believe our lease expiration schedule for the remainder of 2023 is quite manageable, as it equates to only 2.1% of our lease revenue at June 30, 2023.
-Property acquisitions since the beginning of 2020 have totaled \$348.4 million and all transactions were industrial in nature, with a weighted average lease term of 13.3 years and a current weighted average lease term today of 11.0 years.
+We believe our lease expiration schedule for the remainder of 2023 is quite manageable, as it equates to only 2.1% of our lease revenue at September 30, 2023.
+Property acquisitions since the beginning of 2020 have totaled \$360.4 million and all transactions were industrial in nature, with a weighted average lease term of 13.4 years and a current weighted average lease term today of 10.9 years.